Envy-Free Cake-Cutting for Four Agents: Technical Overview

 The key is of course in identifying such a nice invariant.
 In \cref{sec:proof-existence} we identify such an invariant and use it to present a new proof of the existence of envy-free allocations for four monotone agents.
 The invariant is defined as the OR of the following two conditions:

-\begin{description} \item[Condition A:] Agent 1 is indifferent between its three favorite pieces, and the remaining piece is (weakly) preferred by (at least) two of the three other agents. \item[Condition B:] Agent 1 is indifferent between its two favorite pieces, and the two remaining pieces are each (weakly) preferred by (at least) two of the three other agents. \end{description}
+\begin{description} \item[Condition A:] Agent 1 is indifferent between its three favorite pieces, and the remaining piece is (weakly) preferred by (at least) two of the three other agents. \item[Condition B:] Agent 1 is indifferent between its two favorite pieces, and the two remaining pieces are each (weakly) preferred by (at least) two of the three other agents. \end{description} The value $\val$ is the value that Agent 1 has for its favorite piece(s) in the division.

 We then use these insights to obtain an efficient algorithm in \cref{sec:algo}.
 In \cref{sec:RW-algo} we also present a variant of the algorithm that works in the Robertson-Webb model (i.e., for additive valuations without the bounded Lipschitzness assumption).